Cristina Lazcano, Principal Investigator

 Courtney is a Washington, D.C. native.
 In 2020, she graduated from the University of Pittsburgh, receiving a Bachelor of Science in Environmental Engineering, where her focus was on sustainable, organic, and commercial farming methods.
 She interned at organic farms in Gales Creek, OR, and Hilo, HI, and studied Agroecology in France at the National Institute of Applied Sciences in Lyon (INSA Lyon).
 Her current research concerns salinity management and soil health in California processing tomatoes and she wishes to continue regenerative agriculture research and extension in the future.

-Claire is an undergraduate senior majoring in Plant Sciences with an emphasis in soils.
+Claire graduated from UC Davis with a B.S. in Plant Sciences with an emphasis in soils.
 She currently works in the lab as a research assistant.
 She is interested in management of soils to benefit soil health, increase food security and mitigate climate change, as well as policy to support small-scale farmers utilizing practices to conserve and benefit soil.

 Emma Finlkalng, Student Research Assistant (2022).